Last Updated on October 13, 2020 by Nancie

-I’ve bought several bird feeders in the past few months.
-One of the more interesting is the Squirrel Buster Classic.
-I’d seen this feeder in stores before but always thought that its sister, the Squirrel Buster Plus, was a newer, better, bigger feeder.
-So never gave this one much thought.
-But this spring I took another look at it and have been using one in my yard for over a month.
+I’ve seen the Squirrel Buster Classic in stores before but always thought that its sister, the Squirrel Buster Plus, was a newer, better, bigger feeder.
+So I never gave this one much thought.
+But last year I took another look at it and have been using one in my yard ever since.
 I’ve found that I really like it and so do the birds!
 Here is my review of this feeder.

 Squirrel Buster Classic vs Squirrel Buster Plus